JulenLeo/Master-Thesis/data/README.md

 # Data
 This folder contains all the data scraped by the *scraping* folder.
-The **players_all.Rds** is the file that contains almost all the iformation scraped and the one used in almost all the analyses of the thesis.
+The **players_all.RDs** is the file that contains almost all the iformation scraped and the one used in almost all the analyses of the thesis.